 To get your controller up and running unfold the antennas and have them placed at a 45-degree angle.
 The clamps at the bottom are designed to hold your phone but you can buy an adapter for a tablet if you prefer a bigger screen.
 Next, plug your phone into the USB cable.
 Note the Mavic Pro 2 comes with a cable for iPhone but you can easily swap it out if you have a Samsung etc.

 There are three modes you can set your controller tohow S (Sport), P (Positioning) and T (Tripod).
 ‘Positioning’ is the best setting as it uses all sensors plus GPS to ensure your drone is steady and in position.

 Next, pull out your thumbsticks from underneath the drone and screw them on.

 One of the handy features is the front buttons which you can customise.
 We like to have one set to Google Maps in case I lose sight of the drone or think I’m creeping up to a busy.
 Another useful feature is the ‘Pause’ button which will automatically halt the drone no matter what it’s doing.

 Batteries & Charging

-As previously mentioned, the battery needs to be charged before flight to activate.
+As previously mentioned, the battery needs to be charged before the flight to activate.
 Generally, it’s a good idea to be in the same room as the battery when it’s charging just in case it overheats, but there are safety features with the Mavic Pro chargers that allow it to turn off if it gets too hot or overcharge.

 We highly recommend getting the Fly More kit, it really is amazing value!
 It includes a charging hub that can charge up to 4 batteries, a bag, extra props in case any get damaged, a car charger (so handy), a USB power bank adapter so you can turn your drone battery into a power bank for your phone!